siddharthsonii/Real-Time-Chat-Application/README.md

 ## **Objective:**

 Build a real-time chat application using Node.js, Express.js, and Socket.IO.
-This project aims to create a dynamic chat experience, allowing multiple users to join chat rooms and communicate seamlessly in real-time.
+This project aims to create a dynamic chat experience, allowing multiple users to join chat rooms and communicate seamlessly in real time.

 ## **Requirements:**